monic-co/blog/src/pages/introducing-the-pact-property-checker/index.md

 `SFunArray a b` represents a mapping (think of a block of memory or a database table) from *symbolic* values of type `a` to *symbolic* values of type `b`.
 Our `SFunArray String String` represents the variables in scope in our language.
 We also write our program's queries as `[SString]` (where `SString` is an SBV symbolic string).

-We need to recognize exploits.
+Our goal is to recognize exploits.
 To do so we use Z3's support for regular expressions.
 (Where SMT stands for "satisfiability modulo theories", here we use the *theories* for strings and regular expressions).

 From our experience, strings and regular expressions are quite difficult to solve for -- it's easy to accidentally generate a very large space for Z3 to search.
 To make the problem tractable, we use a simplified model of what exploits look like.